MaciejFranikowski/x86_Byte_to_ASCII-conversions/README.md

 EXAMPLE:
 If the read byte is the ascii code of '0', it'd contatin bits '00110000'.
 It's ascii code is: 30.
 Output would be: '00110011', '00100000' ('3' '0') and the ascii space code.

+Comments and general code is in polish.

+Typical use case:
+as conversions.s -o conversions.o
+ld conversions.o -o conversions
+./conversions < input_numbers